RRafi89/Customer-Satisfaction-Rating/README.md

 # Airline Customer Satisfaction Prediction

 ## Project Overview
-This project develops a machine learning model to predict customer satisfaction in airlines using advanced techniques like LightGBM and Optuna for hyperparameter optimization.
+This project develops a machine learning model to predict customer satisfaction in airlines using advanced techniques like CatBoost and Optuna for hyperparameter optimization.

 ## Features
 - Advanced Machine Learning Modeling